-After the MS-40 is adjusted to horizontal position in levelled surface, install it on tilted mounting position. \When installing the instrument, do not remove the levelling feet or fixed feet; if the levelling feet are 5) Fasten the pyranometer to the base with the 2 bolts (included) and put the sunscreen back on the pyranometer.
+After the MS-80 is adjusted to horizontal position in levelled surface, install it on tilted mounting position. \When installing the instrument, do not remove the levelling feet or fixed feet; if the levelling feet are removed, it may cause abnormal output values due to the thermal effects from the mounting part.

+5) Fasten the pyranometer to the base with the 2 bolts (included) and put the sunscreen back on the pyranometer.